Energy Efficiency and Renewable Energy will continue to be key initiatives in reducing electricity use and greenhouse gas emissions.

 The Port and San Diego Gas & Electric have partnered together to implement energy efficiency through the Port’s Local Government Partnership which provides the Port with annual funds to conduct energy efficiency across Port facilities.

-The microgrid, which is anticipated to be installed starting early 2021, will provide back-up power to Port-operated facilities, including security infrastructure, site lighting, offices, and the existing jet fuel storage system, in support of the Port’s role as a Strategic Port.
-As one of 17 designated U.S. Strategic Ports, the Port stands ready to support military deployment activities.
+The microgrid went online in early 2024, providing backup power to critical Port facilities in support of the Port’s role as a Strategic Port.
+As one of 18 designated U.S. Strategic Ports, the Port stands ready to support military deployment activities.

 Renewable Energy